-The Chairman informed the meeting that the Scheme received one nomination which was for Mr. J Berman whose term of office as a member elected Trustee expires during July 2023.
-Seeing that no other nominations were received, voting was not required, and Mr. Berman was reappointed for the next term of office of five years.
+The Chairman informed the meeting that the Scheme received one Trustee nomination, which was for Ms. A Sarria whose term of office as a member elected Trustee expires at the end of July 2024.
+Seeing that no other nominations were received, voting was not required, and Ms. Sarria was reappointed for the next term of office of five years.

-5. OTHER BUSINESS
+5. Other Business